NBA Champion, Former Miami Heat Guard & Entrepreneur

 In 2015, Dwyane completed the Business of Entertainment, Media and Sports program at Harvard University.
 His approach to brand partnerships in a Harvard Business School case study called Dwyane Wade is taught in both the MBA and Executive Education Programs.
 In 2018, he was appointed as an Executive Fellow.

 Dwyane’s proudest accomplishment is being a father.
 In March 2011, in a landmark legal decision, he earned sole custody of his sons, effectively setting a new precedent for professional male athletes.
 In September 2012, Dwyane became a New York Times bestselling author with the release of his first book, A Father First: How My Life Became Bigger than Basketball.
-His upcoming memoir, 3 Dimensional, debuting in the fall shares his inspiring journey and will feature never-before-seen images.
+His photographic memoir, Dwyane, shares his inspiring journey through hundreds of photos from Wade’s life on and off the court and features never-before-seen images.

 Dwyane recognizes his true accomplishments go far beyond the basketball court.
 He launched his Spotlight On initiative in 2016 after the loss of his cousin to gun violence in Chicago.
 The initiative aims to give youth hope for a better future by shining a spotlight on youth in the community who are actively changing the city for the better and are leading and empowering others to make change happen.
 He continued his activism against gun violence by supporting the Parkland students in their efforts through March for Our Lives and launching a Parkland 17 art exhibit at Florida Art Walk to honor the seventeen lives lost and to bring awareness to the need for stronger gun control laws.